 The collecting societies bound by the Code have consistently expressed satisfaction with the function of the Code Reviewer.
-Screenrights (sub.
-23) disputed the suggestion that either the current or former

-Code Reviewer was vulnerable to regulatory capture, noting 'that the very high standing and experience of the Code Reviewers as former Copyright Tribunal Presidents and Judges of the Federal Court of Australia minimises the likelihood of their impartiality being compromised.'
-Similarly, ASDACS (sub.
-7) submitted that it 'is confident that the current Code Reviewer has the qualifications in assuring the compliance of the copyright collecting societies, as well as raising any concerns around the power that he has to implement further change'.
+Screenrights' submission to the review's discussion paper disputed the suggestion that either the current or former Code Reviewer was vulnerable to regulatory capture, noting 'that the very high standing and experience of the Code Reviewers as former Copyright Tribunal Presidents and Judges of the Federal Court of Australia minimises the likelihood of their impartiality being compromised.'
+Similarly, ASDACS have submitted that it 'is confident that the current Code Reviewer has the qualifications in assuring the compliance of the copyright collecting societies, as well as raising any concerns around the power that he has to implement further change'.

-However, the Australian Digital Alliance (sub.
-5) is critical of the Code's current review processes as it 'does not incorporate sufficient measures for effective oversight including... independent mechanisms for external review and amendment'.
+However, the Australian Digital Alliance has submitted that the Code's current review processes do 'not incorporate sufficient measures for effective oversight including... independent mechanisms for external review and amendment.'

-Free TV Australia (sub.
-13) notes that the Code Reviewer is 'appointed and paid for by the collecting societies, and reappointment is at their absolute discretion', and whilst Free TV does not suggest there has been 'any lack of independence of Code Reviewers, it would increase confidence in the operation of the Code if stronger guarantees of independence were incorporated in the process in relation to appointment and re-appointment'.
+Free TV Australia have submitted that the Code Reviewer is 'appointed and paid for by the collecting societies, and reappointment is at their absolute discretion', and whilst Free TV does not suggest there has been 'any lack of independence of Code Reviewers, it would increase confidence in the operation of the Code if stronger guarantees of independence were incorporated in the process in relation to appointment and re-appointment'.